草莓视频

 草莓视频 Observatory

-Free parking is available near the observatory, which is between the baseball field and the track and field/soccer complex.
+Free parking is available near the 草莓视频 Observatory, which is between the baseball field and the track and field/soccer complex.
 To enter 草莓视频's campus, please use the Main Entrance off of La Paz Road.
 The lower entrance off of Cold Springs Road is closed to visitors after 7 p.m.
-In case of cloudy weather, please call the Telescope Viewing Hotline at (805) 565-6272 to see if the viewing has been canceled.
+Here is a map with directions to get to the observatory.

 KECK TELESCOPE